hrbosker/hrbosker.github.io/content/resources/corpora/_index.md

 <br />

 ## Other corpora
 Many other speech, video, and picture corpora are publicly available nowadays.
-Please see our [Other resources]({{< ref "../other-resources/#corpora" >}}) for some examples that we ourselves have used in the past.
+Please see [Other resources]({{< ref "../other-resources/#corpora" >}}) for some examples that we ourselves have used in the past.